Code-Institute-Submissions/Lee-moran-BattleShips_AprResub/README.md

 - A MISS is identified by an -

-Input your shot eg (5,B) note the capitale letters.
+Input your shot eg (5,B) note the capitale letter for columns.